Entropy of logarithmic modes: Quantum measures

 \begin{proof}

 We proceed almost exactly the same as in \cite[Lemma 3.14]{Non12} until the last few steps.
-We will do the calculation for the forward measure as that for the backwards measure is identical.
+We do the calculation for the forward measure as that for the backwards measure is nearly identical.
 We have

-The error terms in the final line is deduced as follows in the next two paragraphs.
+The error terms in the final line are deduced as follows in the next two paragraphs.